MykhayloGusak/backend-developer-assessment/README.md

 ## API Documentation
 - **POST: /api/clients/signin - Sign User**

-The variable body (req.body) is sent in json format with the necessary data for customer identification, for example:
+The variable body (req.body) is sent in json format with the necessary data for Client identification, for example:
 ```json
   {
   	"username":"Britney",